composer/composer/doc/01-basic-usage.md

 ## `composer.lock` - The Lock File

-After installing the dependencies, composer writes the list of the exact versions it installed into a `composer.lock` file.
+After installing the dependencies, Composer writes the list of the exact versions it installed into a `composer.lock` file.
 This locks the project to those specific versions.